charlyoleg/CoDrawing/README.rst

 - Clone the `CoDrawing repository`_
 - Choose a drawing in the directory *studio*
 - Add your drawing touch
-- Use the GitHub_ facilities to share your work
+- Use GitHub_ to share your work

 Feedback / Contact